How to Deal With Debt Collectors (When You Just Can’t Pay)

 Debt collection calls can be annoying, even if the debt collector follows the law and doesn’t resort to harassing or abusing you.

-While debt collectors have the right to contact you a certain number of times per week and can now contact you via electronic means and over the phone, you always have the option of opting out and telling the debt collector to cease communication with you.
+Debt collectors have the right to contact you a certain number of times per week and can also contact you via electronic means and over the phone.

-You can also ask a debt collector to stop calling you at home.
-The CFPB has letter templates you can use to tell the collector you don’t want them to call you.
+However, you can opt out by sending the debt collector a written request telling them they must stop contacting you.
+The Consumer Financial Protectin Bureau (CFPB) provides letter templates to tell the collector you don’t want them to call you.
 You can also send a letter directing the collector to your lawyer or to describe how you want them to contact you.

-Be clear in your communications with the debt collector, and include the time and date of the most recent call and the debt’s account number.
+Pro tip: Be clear in your communications with the debt collector, and include the time and date of the most recent call and the debt’s account number.
 Also, provide the phone number and address you want them to stop contacting.
+Pay extra for delivery confirmation so that you have evidence that the letter was received.

 If you dispute the debt, mention that in the letter and request a debt validation letter.

 Note that if you legitimately owe the debt, telling the collector not to contact you doesn’t erase it or release you from the debt.
-The debt will still show up on your credit report, and you’ll still technically owe it.
+The debt will still appear on your credit report, and you’ll still technically owe it.

 What if the Debt Collection Agency Refuses to Comply?